coderefinery/documentation/content/guide.md

 #### A lesson with a focus on Sphinx and ReadTheDocs:
 1. Wishlist
-2. Tools
+2. Tools (briefly)
+3. Readme files
-3. Sphinx
+4. Sphinx
-4. ReadTheDocs
+5. ReadTheDocs (demo)
-5. Github Pages
+6. Github Pages (briefly)
-6. Discussion
+7. Discussion

 #### A lesson with a focus on in-code-documentation and readme files:
 1. Wishlist